dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 For a language dealing with predicates which relate "thing A" to "thing B", it's concerning that there is no specical character or convention for forming the predicate name "thingA_related_to_thingB" like "thingA⊗thingB" (and for some reasons of typing, ASCII is still prevalent)

+I will use "thingA_rel_thingB" ... exspecially for DCGs.

 ## Something like module friend declarations would be nice